 Many people are fascinated by the Amish culture in Shipshewana, IN.
 Visitors often are curious about the reasons behind the Amish lifestyle and traditions.

 In this blog, Loren Beachy, a resident of Goshen, Indiana and member of the Old Order Amish Church, seeks to answer 10 frequently asked questions about the Amish in Shipshewana and Northeast Indiana.

-This article was originally published in the Menno-hof Reunion Newsletter in May of 2015.
+This story was originally published in the Menno-hof Reunion Newsletter in May of 2015.
 The Menno-hof is a non-profit information center located in Shipshewana, Indiana, that teaches visitors about the faith and life of Amish and Mennonites.

 Ten Questions about a Lifestyle that Fascinates Many

 Please understand, in my responding to all these questions, my aim is to educate, not condemn.
 The entire goal of our Amish lifestyle is to make it easier for us and our descendants to follow Jesus Christ.
 We believe this culture is the best one for us.
 We do not claim it is the only way to attain Heaven, Jesus Christ is the only way.